 Heat and cold

-treatments Heat and cold treatments such as getting into a bathtub or hot tub or placing an ice pack on the painful joint can temporarily relieve pain and reduce swelling in the joints.
-Ask your doctor or physiotherapist about the most appropriate treatments for you.
+Heat and cold treatments such as getting into a bathtub or hot tub or placing an ice pack on the painful joint can temporarily relieve pain and reduce swelling in the joints.
+Ask your doctor or physiotherapist about the most appropriate arthritis treatment in Delhi for you.
 If the joints are hot and swollen, cold should be used.
 If you feel pain, but without heat or inflammation, then you can apply cold or heat indistinctly.

 Splints or splints